 If you hold a valid recognized trade certificate without a Red Seal and would like to obtain an Alberta trade certificate, complete the following steps:

 Complete the Qualification Certificate Program - Online Recognized Credential Application.
-APPLY ONLINE NOW! and submit your completed application.
+Apply Online and submit your completed application.

 Alberta Apprenticeship and Industry Training will verify your certificate with the issuing jurisdiction.
 If your application is approved, you will be scheduled to challenge the required exam(s).

 If you are an experienced tradesperson who does not hold a trade credential, or who holds a trade credential that is not recognized in Alberta, you may apply to have your skills, knowledge, and experience assessed against the standards for certification in an Alberta designated trade.
 You can earn your certificate if you: